 The region is evolving in its today recipes today.
 Traditional staples are giving way to new and innovative food.
 Rice, plantains, beans, cassava, cilantro, bell peppers, chickpeas, tomatoes, sweet potatoes, coconut, and any kind of locally sourced meat, such as beef, fowl, or fish, are staples in the cuisine of most islands.
 A sofrito marinade, made of green herbs and oil, is a typical condiment for the area and contributes a distinctively Caribbean flavor profile.
 Garlic, onions, celery, green onions, scotch bonnet peppers, and herbs like cilantro, Mexican mint, chives, marjoram, rosemary, tarragon, and thyme are possible ingredients.
 Curries, stews, and roasted meats are just a few of the recipes that call for this green seasoning.

-The importance of traditional cuisine to regional culture can be shown in the selection of certain meals, such as the local take on Caribbean goat stew, which is both a signature dish of St. Kitts and Nevis and the official national dish of Montserrat.
+The importance of traditional cuisine to regional culture can be shown in the selection of certain meals, such as the local take on Caribbean stew, which is both a signature dish of St. Kitts and Nevis and the official national dish of Montserrat.
 Cook-up, or pelau, is another well-liked today recipes today in the Anglophone Caribbean.
 Another well-known meal that is specific to Jamaica is plantain fritters.
 A common meal in the Caribbean, callaloo is made with leafy vegetables like spinach and occasionally okra.
 It has an authentically blended African and indigenous flavor.

 Different flavors